jytrowbridge/FixedWidthFileParser/readme.md

 If install failed, the parser can be run via the "run_parsre.bat" file.

-Enter valid path to a fixed-width file, valid path to where the parsed file should be written, and a comma-separated list of widths, and run.
+To parse, enter valid path to a fixed-width file, valid path to where the parsed file should be written, and a comma-separated list of widths, and run.

 If the widths don't match the actual length of the lines, a warning will be thrown but the file will be parsed as able.

+Widths can be set from a file.
+The file must have the widths on the first line as comma-separated integers.

 ## Authors